uec/ECWorkflows/WorkflowDAX/README.txt

 you are now ready to do a dryrun to verify things are working correctly. it may take a few minutes since it calculates the number of splits

-java -cp /auto/uec-00/ramjan/software/ECWorkflow/ECWorkFlow.jar:/auto/uec-00/ramjan/software/ECWorkflow/pegasus.jar edu.usc.epigenome.workflow.MainWorkflow -pbs -dryrun workFlowParams.txt
+java -cp /auto/uec-00/ramjan/software/ECWorkflow/ECWorkFlow.jar:/auto/uec-00/ramjan/software/ECWorkflow/pegasus.jar edu.usc.epigenome.workflow.AlignPileupWorkflow -pbs -dryrun workFlowParams.txt

 this will print the pbs commands that will be run. it will also generate a .dax and .dot file. open the .dot file with graphviz and and view the workflow